eppic/QuietCMD/README.md

 # QuietCMD
 Mute Windows Copyright Information on CMD.

-This Script hides the copyright information everytime cmd.exe starts by setting CMD's AutoRun to "init.cmd" which contains a "cls" command.
+This Script hides the copyright information everytime `cmd.exe` starts by setting CMD's AutoRun to `init.cmd` which contains a `cls` command.

 ## Troubleshooting
 If something went wrong, delete the `AutoRun` Key in the Registry.